Adopt best practices for each process

 The raison d'être of the company, its performance, is today undermined by two phenomena.

 • First of all, the mismatch between skills and the needs of companies.
-According to Capital magazine, this central economic problem stems from a misdirection of talent towards the fields and careers that contribute to France's productivity.
+According to Capital magazine, this central economic problem stems from a misdirection of talent towards the fields and careers that contribute to workers' productivity.

 The Common Language of skill